throne1986/bookingapp/README.md

 ### for front end please do the following:
 ```
-in cmd  when your inside a main folder: movies-database run: cd movies-client
+in cmd  when your inside a main folder: booking-database run: cd booking-client
 ```
 ```
 in cmd run : ng serve